-Regular readers of halakhic literature will inevitably encounter appeals to "consensus," either of a select sample of halakhic decisiors, frequently using the Hebrew idiom "rov poskim," or of a community's popular perceptions.
-1 The distinguishing characteristic of these appeals to consensus is that the legitimacy or rejection of an opinion is not determined by intrinsic, objective, qualifiable criteria or its merits, but by its adoption by certain people.
-2 The primary premise of such arguments is that unanimity or a plurality of agreement among a given collective is halakhically binding on the Jewish population 3 and cannot be further contested or subject to review.
-4
+Regular readers of halakhic literature will inevitably encounter appeals to “consensus,” either of a select sample of halakhic decisiors, frequently using the Hebrew idiom “rov poskim,” or of a community’s popular perceptions.1 The distinguishing characteristic of these appeals to consensus is that the legitimacy or rejection of an opinion is not determined by intrinsic, objective, qualifiable criteria or its merits, but by its adoption by certain people.2 The primary premise of such arguments is that unanimity or a plurality of agreement among a given collective is halakhically binding on the Jewish population3 and cannot be further contested or subject to review.
+1

 Problem 1: Defining the Consensus

 The first problem to consider is how a consensus is determined.
 Even when sources are cited to support a position, a claim of consensus implies general agreement compared to negligible dissent.
-Therefore, in order to sustain this claim, one must not only provide ample evidence in support of a proposition but must also dismiss opposition.
-The former criteria is relatively simple to meet in the sense that one can simply cite sources which state a position, but demonstrating the lack or scarcity of opposition is dependent on one determine's the collective in question.
+Therefore, in order to sustain this claim, one must not only provide ample evidence in support of a proposition but must also dismiss the opposition.
+The former criteria is relatively simple to meet in the sense that one can simply cite sources which state a position but demonstrating the lack or scarcity of opposition is dependent on how one determines the collective in question.

 When discussing consensus among a clearly defined body, we could simply count the numbers.
 The Supreme Court of the United States is one such example with a current membership of only nine justices.
 One could plausibly argue that a 9-0 or perhaps even an 8-1 decision is indicative of a consensus opinion among the Supreme Court justices, as opposed to a 5-4 majority decision which would seem to have been more contentious.
 We can quibble over the exact numbers required for a consensus, but at least we would have objective criteria with which we could make an assessment.

-Because Judaism has lacked an analogous institution for well over a millennium, arguments of halakhic consensus are not predicated on the agreement of court or the majority legislation of a Sanhedrin but over inclusion of and exclusion from a collective.
+Because Judaism has lacked an analogous institution for well over a millennium, arguments of halakhic consensus are not predicated on the agreement of court or the majority legislation of a Sanhedrin but over the inclusion of and exclusion of people or ideas from the collective.
 The general population may be broken down by denominations or sub-categories, and opinions from one group may be dismissed out of hand by another.
-Orthodox Jews will usually disregard opinions from Conservative or Reform Judaism out of hand such that their views will not be considered for their calculus of consensus.
-5 Apart from denominational and communal divisions there are tacit distinctions made regarding which Rabbis and opinions are consequential.
-For example, an appeal to "rov poskim" implies that certain only certain individuals merit this rarified status to the exclusion of all others.
-6
+Orthodox Jews will usually disregard opinions from Conservative or Reform Judaism out of hand such that their views will not be considered for their calculus of consensus.4 Apart from denominational and communal divisions there are tacit distinctions made regarding which Rabbis and opinions are consequential.
+For example, an appeal to “rov poskim” implies that certain only certain individuals merit this rarified status to the exclusion of all others.5

 One may suggest that the preeminent halakhic authorities who are cited are themselves determined by some form of communal or rabbinic consensus.
 The problem with this suggestion is the obvious tautology, that an arbitrary consensus is itself determined by another arbitrary consensus without justification.
 In this case halakhic discourse becomes hopelessly circular and effectively reducible to the argument, “what we say is true simply because we say it is so.”